FinweLtd/doc-livesync-all/docs/articles/resolution.md

 The number of pixels a human eye could see through such window is ~324 Mpx.
 Remember our cube face that was also 90 by 90 degrees?
 To have full 360-degree view we need 6 cube faces, resulting to 6 * 324 Mpx = 1944 Mpx or 1.9 Gpx.
-If we wanted to use equirectangular projection instead, we will find that if square contains 324 Mpx then its side length is 18 Mpx and at horizon line we need 4 x 90 degrees for a 360-degree images, therefore 4 x 18 Mpx = 72 Mpx.
-Aspect ratio 2:1 yields 72 Mpx x 36 Mpx and in total 2592 Mpx or 2.6 Gpx.
+If we wanted to use equirectangular projection instead, we will find that if square contains 324 Mpx then its side length is 18000 px and at horizon line we need 4 x 90 degrees for a 360-degree images, therefore 4 x 18000 px = 72000 px.
+Aspect ratio 2:1 yields 72000 x 36000 px and in total 2592 Mpx or 2.6 Gpx.

-Why do we need so much more pixels with equirectangular projection, compared to a cube map?
+*Why do we need so much more pixels with equirectangular projection, compared to a cube map?
 This is because equirectangular projection is wasteful: there are multiple copies of same pixels ie. pixels that provide no new information.
-Cubemap projection requires 25% less pixels to produce same output.
+Cubemap projection requires 25% less pixels to produce same output.*

-Nevertheless, the interesting point is that about 2-3 Gpx image should be enough for human eye, now and in the future.
+The interesting point is that about 2-3 Gpx image (72000 x 36000 px) should be enough for human eye, now and in the future.

 Hey, wait a minute?
 What about Apple's retina displays - we already calculated that 138 Mpx should be enough, right?
 Well, it is kind of apples and oranges case:
-The claim about retina displays is that at the typical viewing distance of 10-12 inches user is not suppose to see individual pixels, which is not exactly the same thing as how much details a human eye can see.
-Plus technical limitations combined to aggressive marketing, perhaps.
-Also, ([7]) adds an interesting scientific point of view:
+The claim about retina displays is that at the typical viewing distance of 10-12 inches user is not suppose to see individual pixels, which is not exactly the same thing as how much details a human eye can see in best conditions.
+Also, ([7]) adds an interesting scientific point of view - apparently humans can see *more* details than our retina alone is able to distinguish:

 > The eye is not a single frame snapshot camera.
 It is more like a video stream.
 The eye moves
 > rapidly in small angular amounts and continually updates the image in one's brain to "paint"